bmeviauac01/datadriven/docs/seminar/jpa/index.md

     }
     ```

-    In the browser the changes are visible after clicking the button.
+    In the browser, the changes are visible after clicking the button.

     **5.b exercise**